Kayli/logspub/dev-python.md

   - supports tags for scenarios, e.g. @slow
     --tags ~@skip         # run all tests except ones marked with skipped tag

+- hypothesis
+  - augments pytest with test sampling logic
+    - decorated functions are called multiple times for every element of sample set
+    - values are dynamically injected into a decorated function
+  - hypothesis remembers/reuses failed test cases in its dedicated local database once it finds any
+  - frequently used constructs
+    - @given decorator runs test multiple times for each element from a sample set
+      - it injects sampled parameter values into a decorated functions with every call
+    - @settings(max_examples=5000) decorator is used to specify sample set
+    - samples of characters
+      - @given(st.text())
+    - samples of lists of integers
+      - @given(st.lists(st.integers()))
+    - search strategy: an object with methods that describe how to generate and simplify certain kinds of values

 ## linters